-Figure 16: VOTable example for gravitational Wave data.
-We omit FIELD elements for simplicity, the important thing is that all Gravitational wave specific axes are referencing their domain metadata in external models, so Time Series Cube DM does not need to know about them.
+Figure 17: VOTable example for gravitational Wave data.
+The independent axes are here the frequency and sampling frequency (explained in Chap.
+7.7.
 The sample row is showing a strain for 100 Hz frequency sampled with 4096 Hz.

-Figure 17: LIGO time series plotting example.
-This graph is showing strain for frequency between $10^1$ Hz and $10^4$ Hz for two different samplings of 4096 Hz and 16384 Hz which are expressed in colors.
+Figure 18: LIGO time series plotting example.
+This graph is showing strain for frequency between 10^1 Hz and 10^4 Hz for two different samplings of 4096 Hz and 16384 Hz which are expressed in colors.